 Two Weeks in RomeThis post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 The husband and I are back from the most amazing, month long trip to Italy.
 We spent 2 weeks in Rome, 1 week in Montepluciano, and 1 week at the Aeolian Islands (a small set of islands off the coast of Sicily – right on the Mediterranean).
 The weather was gorgeous, the food was delicious, and I have so many stories and photos to share with all of you!

 This was definitely the longest vacation we have ever taken, and because of the length of our trip and the insane number of photos we took, I’m going to be breaking up our very long trip into smaller chunks – starting with the 2 glorious weeks we got to spend in Rome 🙂

 That’s a photo of the Tiber River on our walk back from the Trastevere neighborhood (but more on that later!)